ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

         }
     }

--  Now yu can run your test module locally and directly:
+-  Now you can run your test module locally and directly:
-   ``$ python -m library/my_test.py /tmp/args.json``
+   ``$ python library/my_test.py /tmp/args.json``

 This should return output like this: